LiamJCates/Programming-Notes/C++/Syntax/Statements/Declarations/DerivedDataTypes/PointersAndReferences/FunctionPointers.md

 ## Function Pointers
-Functional programming is a programming paradigm that emphasizes function evaluation and immutable data.
-One of the major concepts in functional programming is to pass a function as a parameter to another function.
+C++ allows operations with pointers to functions.
+The typical use of this is for passing a function as an argument to another function.
-One way you can achieve this is to pass a function pointer.

 Functions occupy memory, just like objects.
 You can refer to this memory address via usual pointer mechanisms.
 However, unlike objects, you cannot modify the pointed-to function.
 In this respect, functions are conceptually similar to const objects.
 You can take the address of functions and invoke them, and that’s about it.

 ### Declaring a Function Pointer
 To declare a function pointer, use the following ugly syntax: